 COVID-19 Information & Updates

-In order to promote good mental and social health during school closures, please be advised that while you are monitoring your child(ren), please check regularly for any signs of: anxiety, depression and adjustment disorders due to the current pandemic in our local community and nation.
-If after discussing with your child(ren) concerns that needs to be addressed, please seek professional help through the following means:
+In order to promote good mental and social health during school closures, please be advised that while you are monitoring your child(ren), please check regularly for any signs of anxiety, depression, and adjustment disorders due to the current pandemic in our local community and nation.
+If after discussing with your child(ren) concerns that need to be addressed, please seek professional help through the following means:

 Talking Tips for Families

 Talking with children about Coronavirus Disease: Messages for parents, school staff, and others working with children.
 As public conversations around coronavirus disease 2019 (COVID-19) increase, children may worry about themselves, their family, and friends getting ill with COVID-19.
 Parents, family members, school staff, and other trusted adults can play an important role in helping children make sense of what they hear in a way that is honest, accurate, and minimizes anxiety or fear.
 CDC has created guidance to help adults have conversations with children about COVID-19 and ways they can avoid getting and spreading the disease.

 Some general principals for talking to children include:

 - Remember that children will react to both what you say and how you say it.
 They will pick up cues from the conversations you have with them and with others.

 - Make yourself available to listen and to talk.

 - Make time to talk.
 Be sure children know they can come to you when they have questions